 A: Writers often use “such,” followed by a clause starting with “that,” to say something about one thing by referring to something else.
 As in, “His height was such that he had to have his clothes custom-made.”

 Sentences like this may sound a bit redundant to the modern ear.
 Why not “He was so tall that he had to have his clothes custom-made”?

 This “such that” construction, according to the grammarian George O. Curme, is evidence of an “older English fondness for double expression,” with “such and that pointing as with two index fingers to the following explanatory clause.”

 The word “such” in sentences like these can have either of two meanings:

 The adjectival construction has been widely used for the last thousand years, right up to the present day.
 Examples date back to around 1100, according to the Oxford English Dictionary.
-I’ve found them in the 1200s, 1300s, and 1400s, but in most of these the only recognizable words are “such that,” so I won’t bother to quote them!
+We’ve found them in the 1200s, 1300s, and 1400s, but in most of these the only recognizable words are “such that,” so we won’t bother to quote them!

 Here’s a citation from Shakespeare’s Henry IV (1597): “Yea, but our valuation shall be such / That every slight and false-derived cause, / Yea, every idle, nice and wanton reason / Shall the king taste of this action.”